Copyright 2008 by Ernest Bywater

 Late Night News

 One item of the late night news has the announcer reading, “Tonight eleven year old Mandy Peters is recovering in hospital from emergency surgery after being abducted and tortured by an unknown assailant.
-The operations took nearly three hours, and it required a lot of blood.
-The hospital and medical staff wish to thank all those volunteers who responded to the earlier call for blood donors, because they did need all the blood donated.”
+The operations took nearly three hours and it required a lot of blood.
+The hospital and medical staff wish to thank all those volunteers who responded to the earlier call for blood donors because they did need all of the blood donated.”